-Some reports of quality issues with the spout: doesn't seal, low quality, doesn't arrive at all.
+Some reports of quality issues with the spout.

-Available in a variety of sizes, from 500 ml to 1000 ml.
-Constructed of sturdy food- grade stainless steel.
+Available in a variety of sizes, from 500 to 1,000 ml.
+Constructed of sturdy stainless steel.
 Mouth size is large; easy to refill without a funnel.
 Drip-free.
 Comes with a cap.
 Elegant design.

 Shows fingerprints easily.
 Some buyers report that it leaks a little due to its design.